akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The wain lurched forward.
 The iron‑shod wheels bit into the white limestone ruts of the zigzag scarp with a jarring, metallic crunch.
 On the steep descent, the heavy frame kicked up a fine, chalky powder that coated their clothes and the roadside brambles in a ghostly grey.
 They worked their way back and forth down the elbows of the hill until the slope finally levelled out, and the wheels smoothed as they found the old Roman stone of the forest road.

 The man hummed a country ditty under his breath.
 The girls whispered to each other, glancing curiously at Beatrice, but they were soon enough joining in with their father’s tune, paying her little heed, keeping time with the clack of the ox‑pole.
+Beatrice thought briefly about that boy by the pillar and wondered who he was.

 Partway down the winding hillside, the woman half‑turned to Beatrice.
 “What brought you so far?”